magn3tic/hubspot-cms-api-wrapper/readme.md

 ### Note

-This package is in early development and is not stable, refrain from using this for anything serious.
+This package is in early development and is not stable, refrain from using this for anything serious 🕺